deepin-community/vulkan-validationlayers/docs/synchronization_usage.md

 - Load/Store/Resolve operations within Subpasses.
 - ExecuteCommands detection of hazard from or with secondary command buffers

-### Alpha Functionality

-- QueueSubmit (excluding QueueSubmit2, for alpha release) hazard detection
+- QueueSubmit/QueueSubmit2 time hazard detection
 - Semaphore (binary only) and Fence synchronization operations/effects
 - Device and Queue WaitIdle support
+- Dynamic Rendering support

 ### Known Limitations

 - Does not include implementation of multi-view renderpass support.
 - Host set event not supported.
 -  Memory access checks not suppressed for VK_CULL_MODE_FRONT_AND_BACK.
-- Does not include component granularity access tracking.
+- Does not include component granularity access tracking, or correctly support swizzling.
+- Indirectly accessed (indirect/indexed) buffers validated at *binding* granularity.
+(Every valid location assumed to be accessed.)
 - Host synchronization not supported, except Fences (above).
 - Timeline Semaphore not supported
-- Swapchain memory/operations not tracked
+- Queue family ownership transfer not supported
+- Hazards related to memory aliasing are not detected properly

 ## Typical Synchronization Validation Usage